Troubleshooting¶

 ft-sdk < 1.6.13

-2. Upgrading Okhttp to version 4.5.0 or above can also resolve this issue.
+Upgrading Okhttp to version 4.5.0 or higher can also resolve this issue.

 ft-sdk >= 1.6.13

-If lag occurs, the possible reason is that the data collected by log capture is too large.
-The principle of FTLoggerConfig.enableConsoleLog is to capture android.util.Log, Java, and Kotlin println.
-It is recommended to adjust the sampleRate, logPrefix, and logLevelFilters parameters in FTLoggerConfig configuration as needed to eliminate or alleviate this issue.
+If lagging occurs, it might be due to excessively large log collection data.
+The principle of FTLoggerConfig.enableConsoleLog is to capture android.util.Log compilation, Java, and Kotlin println.
+It is recommended to adjust the FTLoggerConfig configuration parameters such as sampleRate, logPrefix, and logLevelFilters as needed to eliminate or alleviate this issue.

 After Plugin AOP ASM insertion, eventListenerFactory is added to OkHttpClient.Builder() in the original project code, which will overwrite the original eventListener or eventListenerFactory.